 If would like to lodge an appeal following the outcome of a formal complaint at stage 2, this will be taken to the Local Academy Board's Complaints Panel.
-You should write to the Trust Governance Manager by emailing office@auroraacademies.org to exercise this right within 10 school days of the outcome at Stage 2.
+You should write to the Trust Governance Manager by emailing office@auroraacademies.org.uk or complete this online form https://forms.office.com/e/3R9gHv42gB to exercise this right within 10 school days of the outcome at Stage 2.
 If no request for an appeals panel hearing is received within 10 school days, it will be deemed that the decision is accepted, and the complaint will be closed.